nats-io/nats-jms-bridge/README.md

 ## Current Release 1.0.0

-beta 26 has been released as version 1.0.0!
+The NATS JMS Bridge has been released as version 1.0.0!

 ## Beta 26